polyluxus/tools-for-g16.bash/README.md

 Alternatively, you can create softlinks to those files in a directory, which is already recognised by `PATH`, e.g. `~/bin` in my case.
 The configure script also lets you create softlinks for the tools contained within.

+The scripts will search for configuration settings in the following order of directories:
+(1) the path to the script itself
+(2) the user's home directory
+(3) the `.config` directory in the user's home directory (4) the current working directory, i.e. from where the script is called.
+If it does not find the file `.g16.toolsrc`, then it will also look for `g16.tools.rc`.
+The last found file will be applied.

 ## Utilities